AiJared/DSA_in_python/README.md

 The O comes from **Order of magnitude of complexity**.
 The complexity refers to the **exercise of measuring the efficiency**.

 Complexity is a relative measure, which means that to measure complexity of an algorithm, we need to do it with comparison to another algorithm.

-With that in mind, Big O is a usefull notation for understanding both time and space complexities but only when comparing among algorithms that solve the same problem.
+With that in mind, Big O is a usefull notation for understanding both time and space complexities but only when comparing among algorithms that **solve the same problem**.

-The last bit '(n)' is the 'function of the size'.
-This means that Big O measures complexity as the 'input size increases'.
+The last bit **(n)** is the **function of the size**.
+This means that Big O measures complexity as the *input size increases*.

-Big O can also be referred to as the 'Upper Bound' of the algorithm.
+Big O can also be referred to as the **Upper Bound** of the algorithm.
 This means that Big O also measures how the algorithm performs in the worst case scenario.

 Now these Big O notation variables for time compexity looks different in our two search algorithms that we have looked into so far, that is, Linear Search and Binary Search respectively as shown below.
-For Linear Search it is just 'O(n)'
+For Linear Search it is just **O(n)**
-For Binary Search it is 'O(log n)' - more on this later.
+For Binary Search it is **O(log n)** - more on this later.

 ## Common Complexities